 In Egyptian mythology, most gods had animal representations or were portrayed as animals themselves.
-That is the case of Babi, the baboon god of the underworld and virility.
-He isn’t a major god, nor does he feature in many myths, but he was an influential figure.
+That is the case of Babi, the baboon god of the Underworld and virility.
+He is not a major god, nor is he featured in many myths, but he was an influential figure nonetheless.
 Here’s a closer look at his story.

 Who Was Babi?

-Babi, also known as Baba, was one of the baboon gods that existed in Ancient Egypt.
-He was the deification of the hamadryas baboon, a popular animal that existed in Ancient Egypt.
-His name means the bull of the baboons, signifying his status as the leader or the alpha-male among the baboons.
-Babi was the dominant male of the baboons, and thus, an aggressive specimen.
+Babi, also known as Baba, was one of the several baboon gods that existed in Ancient Egypt.
+He was essentially a deification of the hamadryas baboon, an animal that was commonly found in the more arid zones of ancient Egypt.
+The name Babi means ‘the bull’ of the baboons, implying his status as the leader or the alpha-male among the other primates.
+Babi was the dominant male of the baboons, and as such, an aggressive specimen.

-According to some sources, Babi was the first-born son of the god of death, Osiris.
+According to some sources, Babi was the first-born son of the god of the dead, Osiris.
 Unlike other deities, he stood out for his violence and his fury.
-Babi represented destruction and was a god associated with the underworld.
+Babi represented destruction and was a god associated with the Underworld.

 Baboons in Ancient Egypt

 The Ancient Egyptians had strong opinions regarding the baboons.
 These animals were a symbol of high libido, violence, and frenzy.
 In this sense, they were considered dangerous creatures.
 Furthermore, people believed that baboons represented the dead, and in some cases, that they were the reincarnation of ancestors.
 Because of that, baboons were associated with death and with the affairs of the Underworld.